iris-hep/iris-hep.github.io/_codas-hep-students/2025/MarkmVak.md

 I'm comfortable managing unfamiliar technical challenges.
 I've written C++ modules for detector data, worked with complex nested data structures, and learned tools like ROOT and otsdaq.
 I focus on deeply understanding the task, learning quickly, and building robust, maintainable solutions.

 ## A problem I'm grappling with:
-I'm working how to grow from solving technical problems to identifying and shaping opportunities for original, high-impact contributions.
+I'm exploring how to grow from solving technical problems to identifying and shaping opportunities for original, high-impact contributions.

 ## I've got my eyes on:
 I'm aiming to integrate C++, Python, ROOT, and machine learning into the Mu2e experiment to create a novel diagnostic or analytical tool.
 This direction brings together my interests in systems-level programming, data science, and high-energy physics, and will form the foundation of my master’s thesis.